WPMedia/arc-themes-blocks/blocks/headline-block/README.md

 ## ANS Schema

-Outline any schema information requirements necessary to know for ths block
+Outline any schema information requirements necessary to know for this block.

 ### ANS Fields